 I’m Shashini Fernando, an associate editor who specializes in consumer tech and product testing, including smart home gear and lighting accessories.

-You also get tradeoffs upfront.
+You also get honest tradeoffs in every pick.
 If a light looks great but costs more, that’s called out.
 If a budget light works but covers less area, you’ll see that too.
-The goal is simple: help you choose a grow light you’ll actually use every day.
+The goal is to help you choose a grow light you’ll actually use every day, not just for the first week.

 Best Grow Light FAQs